 What Is a Plant-Based Diet?

-A plant-based diet is a diet consisting entirely of foods derived from plants; this means maximizing intake of fruits, vegetables, legumes, whole grains, seeds, nuts, herbs and minimizing or eliminating processed foods, oils, and all animal products.
+A plant-based diet is a diet consisting entirely of foods derived from plants; this means maximizing intake of fruits, vegetables, legumes, whole grains, seeds, nuts, and herbs, and minimizing or eliminating processed foods, oils, and all animal products.
 Many people refer to a plant-based diet as a vegan diet, although they are not always exactly the same.
 There are many commercially available “vegan” products that are processed, refined, and offer little nutritional value.
 Diets incorporating these manmade vegan products are not necessarily plant-based and do not offer the same skin health benefits and protection against diseases.

 Table 1 – Examples of Nutrient-Dense, Plant-Based Foods